CartoDB/dataservices-api/doc/geocoding_functions.md

 ```

-## Level-1 Administrative regions geocoder
+## Level-1 Administrative Regions Geocoder

-The following functions provide a geocoding service for administrative regions of level 1 (or NUTS-1) such as states for the United States, regions in France or autonomous communities in Spain.
+This function geocodes the [Level 1](https://en.wikipedia.org/wiki/Table_of_administrative_divisions_by_country), or [NUTS-1](https://en.wikipedia.org/wiki/NUTS_1_statistical_regions_of_England), administrative divisions (or units) of countries and transforms them into polygon geometries.
+For example, a "state" in the United States, a region in France, or an autonomous community in Spain.

 ### cdb_geocode_admin1_polygon(_admin1_name text_)